Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "Serves you right!
 It’s a goddamned ***Bear-snake.*** I will also accept snake-bear."

-"You hold grudges over the weirdest shit…" Hoeff hauled himself upright.
+"You hold grudges over the weirdest shit..."
+Hoeff hauled himself upright.
 "I’ma shower now."

-"Sure…" Coombes waved a hand vaguely.
+"Sure..."
+Coombes waved a hand vaguely.
 He looked like he was more interested in falling asleep.

 Not Walsh.
 Before Hoeff disappeared into the shower he overheard Daar groan about the TV.
 Probably more Gaoian soap operas.
 Hoeff always liked them.
 He didn’t know if it was the cultural difference or the simple novelty of it, but the workhouse sagas were weirdly and hugely popular on Earth these days.